thejeremyjohn/wellread/README.md

 <img src="https://i.imgur.com/WRhUnSb.png" />
 An early stage clone of the site Goodreads, wellread is platform for organizing and discovering books.
-Backend development of wellread relies on Ruby on Rails with a Postgresql database, while the frontent uses React Redux.
+Backend development of wellread relies on Ruby on Rails with a Postgresql database, while the frontend uses React Redux.

 ### Key Features
 - Hosted on Heroku